sguox002/leetcode/leetcode-all.md

 - dfs for all paths
 - dfs with rank to detect cycles. a lot of cases can also be done via bfs, union find, backtracking.

+<<-329	Longest Increasing Path in a Matrix    		44.0%	Hard
+do dfs and save longest path in dp.
+->>

 <<-341	Flatten Nested List Iterator    		53.7%	Medium
 dfs to flatten the nested integer. leaf is integer.
 ->>